thotamohan/Spark-streaming/README.md

 # Tasks

 ## **Task1: Bloom Filtering:**
-You will implement the Bloom Filtering algorithm to estimate whether the city of a business in business_second.json has shown before in business_first.json.
-The details of the Bloom Filtering Algorithm can be found at the streaming lecture slide.
-You need to find proper bit array size, hash functions and the number of hash functions in the Bloom Filtering algorithm.
+* I implemented the Bloom Filtering algorithm to estimate whether the city of a business in business_second.json has shown before in business_first.json.
+* We need to find proper bit array size, hash functions and the number of hash functions in the Bloom Filtering algorithm.
-Some possible the hash functions are: f(x)= (ax + b) % m or f(x) = ((ax + b) % p) % m
+Some possible the hash functions are:

+f(x)= (ax + b) % m or f(x) = ((ax + b) % p) % m

 where p is any prime number and m is the length of the filter bit array.
 You can use any combination for the parameters (a, b, p).
 The hash functions should keep the same once you created them.
-Since the city of a business is a string, you need to convert it into an integer and then apply hash functions to it., the following code shows one possible solution: import binascii int(binascii.hexlify(s.encode('utf8')),16)
+* Since the city of a business is a string, you need to convert it into an integer and then apply hash functions to it., the following code shows one possible solution:

+import binascii

+int(binascii.hexlify(s.encode('utf8')),16)

 (We only treat the exact the same strings as the same cities.
-You do not need to consider alias.
-If one record in the business_second.json file does not contain the city field, or the city field is empty, you should directly predict zero for that record.)
+I did not consider alias.
+If one record in the business_second.json file does not contain the city field, or the city field is empty, I predicted zero for that record.)